hosuaa/tech258_python/apis/README.md

 ## What are APIs

-APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
-The software components are the 'applications' and the mechanism is the 'interface', hence 'Application programming interface'.
+An application programming interface (API) is a way for two or more computer programs or components to communicate with each other.

 APIs are usually explained in terms of a client and a server.
 The application sending the request is called the client, and the application sending the response is called the server.